Natural, Unspoiled Beaches in Florida

 Originally set aside as a buffer zone for NASA, the establishment of the national seashore has proved to be a boon to wildlife.
 A variety of migratory waterfowl use the sheltered waters as a resting area on their trek south.
 In June and July, visitors can join a ranger and watch a loggerhead sea turtle nest on the beach.

 Sugar Sand and Sunsets

 Drive straight across the state and you'll find more of the soft, white, sugar-sand beaches that have drawn people to Florida for more than 100 years.
-From Marco Island in the south to Anclote Key in the north runs a string of barrier islands that have also made it to Dr. Beach's top ten list.
+From Marco Island in the south to Anclote Key Preserve State Park in the north runs a string of barrier islands that have also made it to Dr. Beach's top ten list.

 The St. Petersburg/Clearwater area's Gulf Islands Geo Park consists of three state-owned properties: Caladesi Island, Honeymoon Island and Anclote Key.
 Each has its own special attraction and each is worth a visit.
 But all three have two things in common - the softest sugar sand your feet will ever feel and sunsets that will stir the soul.

 Anclote Key, the northern link in the chain, is the most difficult to access.
 The only way to get to this four-mile-long island is by private motorboat, ferry service or kayak.
 Navigation can be difficult because of the island's eternally shifting sands, but Anclote lies just three miles (across a sheltered waterway) west of Tarpon Springs, making it easily attainable by human-powered craft.
 The key feature of this pine-covered sand spit is the restored lighthouse that has guided generations of mariners back home to safety at the nearby port of Tarpon Springs.